ErpNetDocs/webclient/inventory-control/receive.md

 ## Generate a receipt order document

-Once you're done executing the ordered product quantities, you can go back to the **Executed** tab to see if you've made any mistakes.
+Once you're done scanning the ordered product quantities, you can go back to the **Executed** tab to see if you've made any mistakes.

 The **Ordered** value will be positioned above the **Executed** one, making it easy to compare these values.